 Tihar Festival in Nepal, also known as Deepawali and Yamapanchak, is the second-biggest festival after Dashain.
-It is a five-day-long festival mostly celebrated by Hindu all around the world.
+It is a five-day-long festival mostly celebrated by Hindus all around the world.

 This festival falls in the month of Kartik (October or November).
 Tihar festival is not only about people’s celebrations but also about how people honor certain animals, including crow, dog, cow, ox, etc.

 There are many stories about why and how people started celebrating the Tihar festival.
-One of the famous stories is about Tihar is related to Yama, the God of Death and his sister Yamuna.
+One of the famous stories about Tihar is related to Yama, the God of Death, and his sister the Yamuna.

-Yamuna also circled Yama with mustard oil, flowers, and Dubo ( Cynodon Dactylon) and asked Yamaraj not to leave till oil, flowers, and dubo gets dried.
+The Yamuna also circled Yama with mustard oil, flowers, and Dubo ( Cynodon Dactylon) and asked Yamaraj not to leave till the oil, flowers, and dubo gets dried.

-So, every year, sisters follow the same ritual using Makhamali flower, Mustard Oil, Common Walnut, etc. for the longevity, the prosperity of their brother’s age and wealth.
+So, every year, sisters follow the same ritual using the Makhamali flower, Mustard Oil, Common walnuts, etc. for the longevity, and prosperity of their brother’s age and wealth.

 Tihar festival is also known as the festival of lights.
 The five days of Tihar have their own significance.